Olaf M. Norlie: Background

 Norlie was born to Norwegian immigrant parents in Sioux City, Iowa.
-His father had emigrated from Fåberg, in Oppland county, Norway in 1866.
-He went on to graduate from St. Olaf College in 1898, completed his master's degree at the University of Wisconsin in 1901, then earned his doctorate at the University of Minnesota in 1908.
+In 1866, his father had emigrated from Fåberg Municipality in Oppland county, Norway.
+Norlie went on to graduate from St. Olaf College in 1898, completed his master's degree at the University of Wisconsin in 1901, then earned his doctorate at the University of Minnesota in 1908.
 His dissertation was titled The Principles of Expressive Reading, a Study of the Human Voice.
 He also attended the Norwegian Lutheran United Church Seminary.